Kimaitn/BlockchainMedicineTracker/blockchain/README.md

 1. MACHINE TWO - `./startFabric-peer2.sh`

 ## Using Composer to deploy a business network on Fabric
 You will need to add `mat-network.bna` (or whatever `.bna` file you will be using) in the current working directory.
 A sample one has been provided, but it is still in development.
 The directory doesn't matter, but `networkadmin.card` will be saved in it, so doing this in `blockchain` would probably be best.
-Run these commands on MACHINE ONE.
+Run these commands on machine one.

 1. `composer network install --card PeerAdmin@hlfv1 --archiveFile mat-network.bna`
 1. `composer network start -n mat-network -V 0.0.1 -A admin -S adminpw --card PeerAdmin@hlfv1 -f networkadmin.card`

-You did it!
-From here you can:
-* `composer network ping --card admin@mat-network` to ping the network
-* `composer-rest-server --card admin@mat-network` to deploy the rest server

 ## Deploying the Business Network on the Second Machine

-The mat-network is now running.
-If necessary, more business network admins can be created.
-In this tutorial, alice will be established as another admin.
-Make sure that the `-u` is NOT the same as the first `-A` argument from a few commands above.
+Create alice, an admin for the business network.

 1. `composer identity request -c PeerAdmin@hlfv1 -u admin -s adminpw -d alice`